 "I view my work as an intersection of social policy and systems of oppression, like patriarchy, capitalism and racism, and how they come together.
 My degrees in business and public policy give me a macro perspective, but those don’t take individual experience into account.
 Social work spoke to me because it allows me to see all this; I’m interested in community, social impact and structure."

-Microfinance and masculinity; domestic violence; genocide; political violence; trauma; social movements
+Microfinance; domestic violence; genocide; political violence; trauma; social movements

-Assistant Professor Shaanta Murshid joined the faculty in 2014.
+Associate Professor Shaanta Murshid joined the faculty in 2014.
 Her teaching interests include research, diversity and oppression, immigration, violence, and international social work.